ian-antking/cv/README.md

 ### Teaching :man_teacher:

-  I am passionate about teaching and am a coding mentor at Manchester Codes.
-I have also help other people to learn to code at events such as [Full Stack of Pancakes](https://www.fullstackofpancakes.com/).
+  I am passionate about teaching and am a coding tutor at Manchester Codes.
+I have also helped other people to learn to code at events such as [Full Stack of Pancakes](https://www.fullstackofpancakes.com/) and [Code Bar](https://codebar.io/).

 ## Projects